uaarg/pigeon/station/README.md

 * Current settings:
     * Feature Export Path: Specified the path where the exporters should save their file exports.
     * Follow Images: Specifies whether new images should be automatically shown in the main display area upon addition.
-    * Instance Name: The name of this Pigeon instance for multi-operator support (in progress).
+    * Instance Name: The name of this Pigeon instance for multi-operator support (Beta).
 Setting to your name makes sense.
     * Load Existing Images: Specified whether to load all images from the monitor folder on startup.
 Doesn't re-scan the folder if enabled: applies to the next launch.
     * Monitor Folder: Specifies the directory to be watched for new images.
 Can be an absolute or relative path.
 No error checking is done on the path yet.
     * Nominal Target Size: The expected size of features in meters.
 Used for automatic thumnail creating for new features.